Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Stellar Wind Retention in Star Clusters

-A young star cluster, corresponding to time {\it A} in Figure \ref{fig:fig1}, with its high average wind velocity cannot retain gas effectively if $\sigma_v\ll v_w$.
-This is clearly seen in Figure \ref{fig:fig2} which shows the properties of the shocked stellar wind gas confined to a cluster potential characterized by $\sigma_v = 50 \, {\rm km/s}$ and $M_c = 10^7 \, M_\odot$ for both turn off mass and population averaged prescriptions ({\it red} curves).
-The flow in this case was evolved for $t_i=t_A$.
-A young cluster is thus only likely to retain a small quantity of high temperature gas in its inner region, while further away gas is blown out of the system in a wind.
-As the cluster members evolve, a dramatic decrease in the average wind velocity occurs due to the dominant contribution of the slow, dense AGB winds to the overall mass injection, corresponding to time {\it B} in Figure \ref{fig:fig1}.
+As the cluster members evolve a dramatic decrease in the average wind velocity occurs due to the dominant contribution of the slow, dense AGB winds to the overall mass injection, corresponding to time {\it B} in Figure \ref{fig:fig1}.
 For the star cluster, here assumed to be characterized by a non-evolving gravitational potential, the AGB contribution results in stellar wind injection parameters that favor significant mass retention, as shown in Figure \ref{fig:fig1} ({\it black} curves).
-As the stellar wind gas shocks and cools, mass is efficiently accumulated until the central region becomes Jeans unstable, thus triggering star formation.
+As the stellar wind gas shocks and cools, mass is efficiently accumulated ($M_{\rm acc}/M_{\rm c} \approx$0.04) until the central region becomes Jeans unstable, thus triggering star formation.
 In this case, the gas flow within the cluster is evolved until $t = t_{\rm sf}$, defined here as the sound crossing time within the (adequately resolved) Jeans unstable region.
+Here $t_{\rm sf} = $ 1200~Myrs and 1700~Myrs for the turn-off mass prescription and population averaged approximation, respectively.

 As the cluster ages, remaining stars no longer pass through an extended thermally pulsing AGB phase.
-This results in a dramatic increase in average wind velocity and decrease in average mass loss rates as seen at time {\it C}.
-As a result, the cluster potential is unable to effectively retain the emanating gas and the wind material flows out of the cluster almost unrestrained.
+This results in a increase in average wind velocity, and decrease in average mass loss rates (by a factor of $\sim$1.3 and approximately an order of magnitude over $\sim$2~Gyrs, respectively) as seen at time {\it C}.
+As a result, the cluster potential is unable to effectively retain the emanating gas and the remaining wind material flows out of the cluster almost unrestrained ($M_{\rm acc}/M_{\rm c} \approx10^{-7}$).

+The amount of gas in clusters in which stellar wind material is efficiently retained, as in time {\it B} of Figure \ref{fig:fig1}, can increase significantly if, prior to this time, the cluster is not stripped of gas prior to this time by additional internal heating sources or by external gas removal.
+In this case the cluster can retain the memory of previous gas accumulation.
+Figure \ref{fig:memhydroprofiles} compares the hydrodynamical profiles and central gas mass accumulation histories of two clusters in which mass retention is assumed to take place with and without memory.
+In both cases, star formation is triggered albeit at different times and involving different amounts of accumulated cold gas.
+The larger central gas density in the model with memory and residual gas results in a few percent increase in cold gas made available for a second generation of star formation - $M_{\rm acc}/M_{\rm c}$ increases from $4.3\%$ to $6.9\%$ when the mass retention takes place with memory.